 In What Zone Does Kohlrabi Grow Best?

 Gardeners in USDA zones 2 through 11 can grow kohlrabi as an annual crop.
-This plant doesn't fare well in hot weather, so planting and growing it must be planned during each zone's cool seasons.
+This plant doesn't fare well in hot weather, so plan to grow it during your zone's cool seasons.
 In warm climates, this is in spring and fall.
 When temperatures climb above 75 degrees Fahrenheit, kohlrabi's growth slows, and the stems are tougher, which makes them less palatable.

 When Should You Plant Kohlrabi?

 Plan the timing of planting kohlrabi to coincide with other crops that prosper in cool weather.
-When you're working around the last frost date in spring or the first frost in fall, the weather doesn't always cooperate with what's expected in the forecast.
+When you're working around the last frost date in spring or the first frost in fall, the weather doesn't always cooperate with the forecast.
 An unexpected cold snap can disrupt even a perfectly timed planting.
-Even though mature kohlrabi plants can withstand light frost, newly transplanted seedlings may be burned by frost, and a hard freeze can damage established plants.
+Mature kohlrabi plants can withstand light frost, but it may burn newly transplanted seedlings.
+A hard freeze can even damage established plants.

 You can protect your kohlrabi plants from unexpected frosts by insulating them with floating row covers.
 These row covers are made of lightweight fabric that you spread over your plants and secure with U-shaped landscape pins or bricks.
 You can also use other lightweight fabric that's not so heavy that it weighs down the plants.